-The UK or the United Kingdom is a complete package deal for families.
+The UK or the United Kingdom of Great Britain is a complete package deal for families.
 An unusually beautiful country packed with endless kid-friendly attractions and small enough to be explored without rushing around.
 What more could you ask for?

 With such breathtaking cities and towns, lush countrysides, beautiful islands, and diverse attractions within little distances, it can be a daunting task to decide where to start.